Zihlbrücke railway station

 Zihlbrücke railway station (Bahnhof Zihlbrücke) is a railway station in the municipality of Gampelen, in the Swiss canton of Bern.
-It is an intermediate stop on the standard gauge Bern–Neuchâtel line of BLS AG.
+It is an intermediate stop serving as a request stop on the standard gauge Bern–Neuchâtel line of BLS AG.
 The station takes its name from the river Thielle (Zihl) which the railway line crosses into the Canton of Neuchâtel immediately to the west.

 Services

 The following services stop at Zihlbrücke: